Skip to Content

 Ingredients and Substitutions

-Tomatillos and some sort of green chile are the two key ingredients of chile verde.
 Different cooks will use different varieties of green chiles, but most often you will see Poblano chiles used for mild heat and Serranos used for spicier versions.

 Here are a few variations/additions or substitutions that you may want to try if customizing:

-• Hatch chile peppers (medium spicy)
+- Hatch chile peppers (medium spicy)

-• Jalapeno chile peppers (spicy)
+- Jalapeno chile peppers (spicy)

-• Anaheim chile peppers (mild)
+- Anaheim chile peppers (mild)

-• Purple tomatillos instead of the green ones
+- Purple tomatillos instead of the green ones

-• Purple onions
+- Purple onions

-• Garlic
+- Garlic

-• Different herbs (oregano instead of cilantro for example)
+- Different herbs (oregano instead of cilantro for example)

 Chile Verde Stew (Sauce) vs Chile Verde Salsa (Raw)?

-Although the terms chile verde stew, chile verde sauce and chile verde salsa are sometimes used interchangeably, they are technically different.
+Although the terms “chile verde stew”, “chile verde sauce”, and “chile verde salsa” are sometimes used interchangeably, they are technically different.

-Often, when “chile verde” is mentioned without being attached to the word salsa, it is referring to the stew version, with meat and vegetables but with green chiles and tomatillos as the star ingredients.
-The Hatch green chile is frequently associated with chile verde stew.
+Often, when “chile verde” is mentioned without being attached to the word salsa, it refers to the stew version, with meat and vegetables but with green chiles and tomatillos as the star ingredients.

-By the way, you can grow your own chile peppers in a pot and enjoy fresh salsa all Summer.
+By the way, you can grow your chile peppers in a pot and enjoy fresh salsa all Summer.
 You can grow the peppers you like alongside the cilantro and keep it close to your house for easy picking.
 Just make sure and replace the cilantro occasionally, as it tends to bolt fairly quickly.

-I like to make a pureed sauce from roasted tomatillos and chiles and then freeze batches of this sauce in quart freezer bags.
+I like to make a pureed sauce from roasted tomatillos and chiles and then freeze batches of this sauce in quart-freezer bags.
 It’s then available all year to enhance breakfasts or Mexican main dishes.

 **Cooking Tip: the spicier you make the salsa, the more salt you should add to offset the heat.